Who is AFS Acceptance?

-AFS Acceptance, LLC (now known as Crédito Real USA Finance, LLC) is a subprime auto finance company located in Fort Lauderdale, Florida.
+AFS Acceptance, LLC (now known as Credito Real USA Finance, LLC) is a subprime auto finance company located in Fort Lauderdale, Florida.
+They specialize in subprime financing for franchise and independent car dealers.

 You may see them listed on your credit report as a collections account.
 This can happen if you’ve defaulted on an auto loan with AFS Acceptance auto finance company.